 5. Amelanchier (Serviceberry)

+There are many beautiful shrubs that will enhance your natural landscape.
 Looking to get inspired by shrubs?
-Take a look at this Media landscape design project we completed for a client.
+Take a look at this Media landscape design project we completed for a client, or schedule a free consultation with us today!